austencloud/tka-desktop/docs/TODO/phase2_advanced_patterns/week2_command_pattern/02_service_command_integration.md

 ## **🎉 Phase 2 Complete!**

 Congratulations!
-You have successfully completed Phase 2 of the TKA v2 implementation plan.
+You have successfully completed Phase 2 of the TKA modern implementation plan.

 **Achievements:**